 Every year the physics department collaborates with other STEM subjects to host a series of fun and accessible lectures on a range of topics, recommended for 8 years and up.
-Last year there were three physics based lectures which are shown below.
+Below are some examples of previous Christmas Lectures.
 If you are interested in coming to future Christmas lectures held by our department, please keep up to date with the Warwick Art Centre website where they will all be listed closer to the date.

 How to Survive in a Cartoon Universe - Dr. Rachel Edwards